 Warm Season Grasses

-Numerous conservation organizations and landowners have been involved in the reestablishment of native prairie grasses throughout our region over the last decade or so.
-These grasses are often referred to as “warm season grasses,” since they display most of their growth during the dog days of summer when many of the cultivated cool season grasses have stopped growing.
+Over the last decade, more and more conservation organizations and landowners have been involved in the reestablishment of native prairie grasses throughout our area.
+These grasses are often referred to as “warm season grasses,” since they display most of their growth during the hot days of summer when many of the cultivated cool season grasses have stopped growing.

 Article by FCFCDB